AkronOhioScott/didactic-spoon/README.md

 # Mog Camp Generator

-This is a game made by kapparill#8871 and i dont like it
+This is a game made by kapparill#8871 and i dont like it (I had to make this repo private because kapparill is a bitch if you want acess to the repo just dm AkronOhioScott#7069 on discord)

 ## What is this?